rogeriojorge/NEAT/README.md

 # Installation

-Make sure that you have installed all of the python packages listed in the file ```requirements.txt```
+Make sure that you have installed all of the python packages listed in the file [requirements.txt](requirements.txt).

 ## CMake